Healthy Homes Assessment Tamatea

 Home Assessments Tamatea for Rental Properties

-There are a myriad of concerns to look over in an house review to determine if your rental property is in compliance with the requirements of the Healthy Homes Standard.
-There are a few examples:
+There are many concerns to be able to examine during the house review to determine if your rental property is in compliance with the minimal requirements of the Healthy Homes Standards.
+The most common are:

 • Does the home has enough ventilation, including extractor fans?

-The repercussions of not having an Healthy home that is in compliance with lawful Residential Tenancies Act and consequently being in the wrong of the ruling on tenancy services ruling can be extremely costly for property owners and landlords.
-For specialist assistance, get in touch today to book your rental property house assessment.
+The repercussions of not having the Healthy home in relation to lawful Residential Tenancies Act and consequently being in the wrong of a tenant services ruling can be significant for property managers and landlords.
+For specialist guidance, contact us now and schedule your rental property home evaluation.

 home assessments for rental properties